The Seattle Seahawks were the silent swans of the National Football League a decade ago.

 Adds Tim Marks, president and chief operating officer of Metropolitan Ministries, a Tampa-area homeless shelter: “I can't think of a better guy to be in our community.
 He's a difference maker.”

-The first place Leiweke set out to make a difference was with the Lighting, a post with acute challenges.
+A new regime The first place Leiweke set out to make a difference was with the Lighting, a post with acute challenges.
 The team's home arena, the Forum, was in dire need of upgrades when Leiweke was hired.
 Moreover, the Lightning's fans needed sustainable reasons to come support the team, which finished at the bottom of the league standings in 2008 and 2009.

 “In our business, great brands do have equity, but you need to work at it,” says Leiweke.
 “I admire our fans.
 They have put up with a lot.”